Applying to ESR

 - Application Fee $35 (pay online)

-- Background Check (degree-seeking and certificate students only).
+- Background Check (degree-seeking and certificate students only - not international applicants).

 - References (between one and five depending on the program): The applicant is to ask their reference to complete the printable PDF or complete the fillable MSWord Form.

 - Optional upload of essay questions.
 You may use this Word document ESR Essay Questions to compose your responses, save the file and include your last name in the file name, and upload within the web form.